Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Initial Conditions

 We find that as long as $f_{\rm fb} \lesssim 0.1$ during the super-Eddington phase the exact bound disk mass at late-times is insensitive to $f_{\rm fb}$ and is

+which one can obtain by either analytically estimating the mass available when the fallback rate falls below Eddington, or performing a numerical fit to our toy model solution to equation (\ref{eq:diffusion equation}).
 We find similar expressions for either the magnetized disk or gas pressure dominated models so given the order of magnitude nature of this estimate we do not distinguish between the two in what follows.
 The disk evolution during the sub-Eddington fallback phase is the same whether we start with a disk mass of equation (\ref{eq:Md0}) or integrate equation (\ref{eq:diffusion equation}) with suppressed fallback.
 For simplicity we thus solve our parabolic TDE models using equation (\ref{eq:Md0}) as our initial disk mass and do not explicitly include fallback in the calculations.
 We will also compare our results to the standard assumption of $M_{d,0} = 0.5 M_\star$.
 We note that for parabolic TDEs by intermediate mass BHs, $t_\mathrm{Edd}$ becomes of order a decade or longer.
 Predictions for the emission associated with such events on observable timescales will thus be particularly sensitive to the uncertain physics of super-Eddington fallback and disk formation.